 9. Give Them the Right Tools (and Training)

 Make sure your recruiters and resourcers have access to the tools they need—video calling platforms, up-to-date CRM access, and workflow automation.
 Then layer in continuous training so they can use the tools confidently and commercially.
-This is especially important if you have AI / Autoamtion tools.
+This is especially important if you have AI / Automation tools.
 Training on the why, as well as the how, can be empowering and drive change quicker.
 Simply turning them on with minimal training risks "buy-out".

 10. Keep the Culture Alive